sanger-pathogens/bactgen-training-app/F2/endF2.md

 # Acknowledgements

-Many thanks to all those involved in the making of Fundamental 2 from providing feedback on the material and their helpful suggestions and refinements.
+Many thanks to all those involved in the making of Fundamental 2 for providing feedback on the material and their helpful suggestions and refinements.

 **Programme Lead**
 <br/>Prof. Stephen Bentley